liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. you should master the basic and then learn the advanced skill
 1. I quit as manager of the team
 1. you are absolved of all responsibility for the accident
-1. the old man is engaged in deep thought
+1. the old man is engaged in deep thought; absorbed in thought
 1. you should bring her back to practical matters
 1. I'm planing to carry out a thorough investigation
 1. the police officer pin the suspect against the ground